zgcharaf/CFM-ENS-data-challenge/README.md

 ## Data Description
 The dataset comprises detailed order book updates from multiple trading venues, capturing the dynamics of stock transactions over approximately two years.
 Each entry in the dataset represents a sequence of 100 consecutive atomic updates to the order books, with multiple such sequences available for each stock per day.
+## Data Link
+Access the dataset for the CFM-ENS-data-challenge through the following link:
+CFM ENS Challenge Dataset

 ### Structure
 - **X**: Each sequence contains 20 daily sequences for each of the 24 stocks over 504 days, resulting in a total of 24,240,000 lines.
 The columns include: